The Football Code

 Talking to officials

-doing his duty as he sees it.
+doing their duty as they

-He is on the field to uphold the integrity of the game of football, and
+on the field to uphold the integrity of the game of football, and

-his decisions are final and conclusive and should be accepted by
+their decisions are final and conclusive and should be accepted by

 players and coaches.

 criticism of officials to players or to the public shall be considered

 For a coach to address, or permit anyone on their bench to address,